Congress, Trump in tentative deal on $500B virus relief bill

-WASHINGTON — Congress reached a tentative agreement Tuesday with President Donald Trump on a nearly $500 billion coronavirus relief bill that would replenish a small business rescue program, provide hospitals with another $75 billion, and implement a nationwide virus testing program to facilitate reopening the economy.
+WASHINGTON — Congress and President Donald Trump reached agreement Tuesday on a nearly $500 billion coronavirus relief bill that would replenish a small business rescue program and provide new funds for hospitals and a virus testing program.

+The Senate is poised to quickly pass it in a late afternoon session.
+It next goes to the House.

+Senate Majority Leader Mitch McConnell, R-Ky., and Senate Democratic leader Chuck Schumer, were among the few senators in the chamber amid stay-home orders that have shuttered Washington, and the nation.

+Two conservative Republicans, Sen. Mike Lee, R-Utah, and Sen. Rand Paul, R-Ky., were prepared to voice opposition.
+But they are not expected to halt passage.

+Lee said it was “unacceptable” that the full Senate was not present and voting in the pro forma session, citing a strict reading of the Constitution.

-Senate Democratic Leader Chuck Schumer announced the agreement Tuesday morning and Trump tweeted his support hours later, saying he'll sign the bill if passes both chambers.
+The agreement was announced by Schumer earlier Tuesday and Trump tweeted his support, saying he'll sign the bill if passes both chambers.
+McConnell swung behind it as well.

+“I welcome this bipartisan agreement and hope the Senate will quickly pass it," McConnell said.

-It wasn't clear if the GOP-held Senate can pass the legislation during an afternoon session, which would take unanimous agreement to bypass Senate rules.
+McConnell will seek to clear the bill through the GOP-held Senate during a Tuesday afternoon session, which would take unanimous agreement among all senators.

-“We have a deal and I think we’ll pass it today,” Schumer said.
-He cautioned that staff are still “dotting the I’s and crossing the T’s.”
+A copy of the measure was provided to The Associated Press by a GOP aide.

+Schumer said the bill was made “better and broader” after Democrats forced the inclusion of money for hospitals and testing..

 Schumer said post-midnight talks among leaders of both parties and top Trump administration officials produced a breakthrough agreement on the package.